yoav-klein/CMake/cmake-packages/step2/README.md

 ```
 This `MyMath::MyMath` cannot be a file name, so it must be a name of a target, and if such target doesn't exist, CMake
 will generate an error during generation.

+We also have the `using-mymath` directory here, which simulates a consumer project, which consumes the MyMath library.